Victoria Falls, Zimbabwe Guide

 Approximately 2 hours 30 minutes by car Venture to the Zambian side of Victoria Falls and experience the ultimate adrenaline rush at Devil's Pool.
 Swim right to the edge of the falls during the dry season (typically August to January) and peer over the cascading water.
 The Livingstone Island tour offers breathtaking panoramic views of the falls and a unique perspective on this natural wonder.
 This is a seasonal activity, so check availability before you go.

-Approximately 30 minutes by car (including border crossing) Chobe National Park
+Approximately 1 hour 30 minutes by car (including border crossing) Hwange National Park

 Travel Time